candrewlee14/webman/README.md

 ## Check Packages & Test Locally

 You can create new package recipes by adding a simple recipe file in a cloned [webman-pkgs](https://github.com/candrewlee14/webman-pkgs) directory.
-Check if it is in a valid format with `webman check [WEBMAN-PKGS-DIR]`.
+Check if it is in a valid format with `webman dev check [WEBMAN-PKGS-DIR]`.

-Next, you can test installing your local recipes with the `--local-recipes` flag on the `add` command, like `webman add [PKG_NAME] -l [WEBMAN-PKGS-DIR]`.
+Next, `webman dev bintest [NEW-PKG] -l [WEBMAN-PKGs-DIR]` will do a cross-platform installation test on a package.

 The package recipe format was built around making it easy to contribute new packages to webman, so if you're missing a package, go ahead and create it!